MaX-Lo/2SIT/README.md

 - save changeset in a format that can be understood by OSM
 - import changeset into JOSM (cli?
 How does JOSM store changesets?)
 - compare with old version and test for SIT conformity

+## Output
+Distirbution class that can either commit changeset to a server or save it as xml

+# Production envirenment
+Install local osm server ([maybe this](https://github.com/openstreetmap/openstreetmap-website/blob/master/INSTALL.md))

+Let Distribution class commit changes to this server and JOSM pull from this server